What is normal, and what isn’t for a menstrual cycle? Do you have shorter periods than usual? Let’s find out!

 Beyond that, you could also consider some of these home remedies for painful, or irregular periods.

 How Can I Track my Period?

 Do you have no idea whether or not your period is getting shorter, or longer?
-Or, whether or not your cycle length is getting shorter, or longer?
+Or, whether or not your cycle is getting shorter, or longer?

 This can be useful information for your doctor to have.

 Here is some information on how to track your period, as well as some phone apps that we recommend:

 Are you 15 years old, but haven’t gotten your period yet?
 You have Primary Amenorrhea.